shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 - [ ] waveInputFile search to binary instead of sequential
 - [ ] Check soliton generation in /-\\
 - [ ] Verify point to point with Ertekin (1986)
+- [ ] Neigh search - immediate FEM linktable only
+- [x] Neigh search - using FEM linktable for any radius
 - [x] Gradient calculation using MLS
 - [ ] Gradient calculation using Least-square method
 - [ ] Check if stress based approach for second gradient is useful